The CNIS Team

 Dr. Jan Christilaw

-As President of BC Women’s Hospital, Dr. Jan Christilaw is a powerhouse for advancing women’s health in British Columbia and a global leader in maternal care.
-Her 25+ years of accomplishments include: President, Society of Obstetrics-Gynecologists Canada; Expert Advisor, Canadian Institute for Health Information for Maternity; UBC Clinical Professor; Founding Chair, Aboriginal Maternity Committee; and Chair, BC Consensus Panel on Cesarean Birth – all while delivering thousands of babies in British Columbia
+As President of BC Women’s Hospital, Dr. Christilaw is a powerhouse for advancing women’s health in British Columbia and a global leader in maternal care.
+Her 25+ years of accomplishments include: Appointed Member, Order of Canada (2017); President of BC Women’s Hospital; Expert Advisor, Canadian Institute for Health Information for Maternity; UBC Clinical Professor; Founding Chair, Aboriginal Maternity Committee; and Chair, BC Consensus Panel on Cesarean Birth – all while delivering thousands of babies in British Columbia.

 Vimi Sian brings a background in communications and administration as well as experience as an event planner, world traveller, researcher, writer and editor, to her work at CNIS.
 She earned her Bachelor of Arts in English from UBC, and worked with children and families in the non-profit sector for 12 years before shifting her focus to the global health sector.
 She is passionate about making a sustainable impact on improving health access for marginalized populations, both at home and abroad.

 Chief Technology Officer